codehath/advent-of-code-2023/day-1/README.md

-# Day 1 -  Deciphering Calibration Values
+# Day 1 - Trebuchet?! - Deciphering Calibration Values

 ## Part One: Identifying Digits - [Original Puzzle](https://adventofcode.com/2023/day/1)
 You're tasked with deciphering calibration values hidden within a modified document.
 The calibration values are derived by extracting the first and last digits from each line and summing them up.